Section 14. Automation- En Route

 - The data block, for purposes of this paragraph, must contain the Mode C altitude and call sign or beacon code at a minimum.

-- Exception to these requirements may be authorized for specific altitudes in certain ARTCC sectors if defined in appropriate facility directives and approved by the En Route and Oceanic Operations Area Director.
+- Exception to these requirements may be authorized for specific altitudes in certain ARTCC sectors if defined in appropriate facility directives and approved by the respective service area operations directorate.

 FAA Order JO 7110.65, Para 5-1-2, Alignment Accuracy Check.